mahlenmorris/VCVRack/README.md

 * Use it as a loose-as-you-like sequencer to send notes or events to other modules or connected MIDI instruments.
 The movement of the Point is highly controllable and can easily be made complex and yet non-random.
 * If you attach audio rate X+Y signals, you'll get droning sounds from the outputs.
-* Set up environments where signals that drive the position of the Point can vary the sound of a patch in numerous ways, like a process that takes two random numbers and turns them into a dozen slightly less random numbers.
+* Set up environments where signals that drive the position of the Point can vary the sound of a patch in numerous ways.
+You can think of Venn as a process that takes two random numbers and turns them into a dozen slightly less random, more controlled numbers.
 * Generating MIDI from the WITHIN gate.

 ## Controls